 - 24 square wonton wrappers

-- In the bowl of a small food processor put all the above ingredients and pulse till finely minced.
+- In the bowl of a small food processor put all the filling ingredients and pulse till finely minced.
 Do it by hand if you have the patience.

 - Set out a wonton wrapper on point.
 Place 1 tsp of the filling on the wrapper.
 Bring up the bottom corner over the filling, then fold in the sides, and continue rolling.
 Moisten the top corner with a wet finger and finish the wrap.
 Set aside on a plate while you wrap all the rolls.